Phoenix police chief: 5 officers shot, wounded at home – KION546

 Phoenix police chief: 5 officers shot, wounded at home

-PHOENIX (AP) — Phoenix police say five police officers were shot and wounded at a home Friday, including four shot while trying to take a baby to safety.
-Police Chief Jeri Williams said a woman also was critically injured at the home where police responded to reported gunfire.
-The status of the shooter and other details weren’t immediately clear, and the chief said the scene remained active.
-Williams said four of the five wounded officers were “recovering” while the fifth was “seriously hurt but is on the road to recovery.”
-A police spokeswoman said the baby was OK.
+PHOENIX (AP) — Phoenix police say five police officers have been shot and wounded at a home and that four suffered gunshot wounds while trying to take a baby to safety.
+Police Chief Jeri Williams said Friday that a woman also was critically injured at the home where police responded to reported gunfire.
+The status of the shooter and other details weren’t immediately clear, but police later said a barricade situation at the home had been resolved.
+Williams said four of the five wounded officers were recovering from their wounds.
+She says the fifth officer was “seriously hurt but is on the road to recovery.”
+A police spokeswoman says the baby is unharmed.